 Among the obligations incumbent upon the Marshall Islands following ratification of the Protocol are the prohibition of executions and withdrawal of the death penalty from internal criminal law.
-These obligations have already been fulfilled by the Marshall Islands as the death penalty has been abolished in the Constitution.
-They may consequently unreservedly ratify the Protocol.
+These two obligations have already been fulfilled by the Marshall Islands since the death penalty is abolished in the Constitution.
+They may therefore now unreservedly ratify the Protocol.

-The Cabinet is responsible for negotiating international treaties, but none can be accepted without the approval of the Parliament (Article V, Section 1(3)(d) of the Constitution) However, no international treaty accepted after the effective date of the Constitution shall have the force of law (Article V, Section 1(4) of the Constitution).
+The Cabinet is responsible for negotiating international treaties, but none can be accepted without the approval of the parliament in accordance with article V, Section 1(3)(d) of the Constitution.
+However, no international treaty accepted after the effective date of the Constitution may have the force of law in accordance with Article V, Section 1(4) of the Constitution.

-The instrument of ratification must then be deposited with the UN Secretary-General (Article 7.2 of the Protocol).
+The instrument of ratification must then be deposited with the UN Secretary General (Article 7.2 of the Protocol).